vaibhav18matere/books/README.md

 - Remind yourself of what is in your control and what’s not in your control.
 - Remind yourself to focus on the former and not the latter.

+### 13th JAN => CIRCLE OF CONTROL

+- According to the Stoics, the circle of control contains just one
+thing: YOUR MIND